Josef Albers

 Josef Albers (1888-1976)

-The American painter, designer, photographer, stained-glass artist and art teacher Josef Albers was born in Bottrop, Germany.
+One of the great abstract painters of the 20th century, the American artist, designer, photographer and art teacher Josef Albers was born in Bottrop, Germany.
 After completing a number of early paintings in the Expressionist tradition of Erich Heckel (1883-1970) and Karl Schmidt-Rottluff (1884-1976), he joined the Bauhaus design school at Weimar, under Walter Gropius, where he became a teacher.
 Following the school's closure by the Nazis in 1933, he emigrated to America, where he taught first at the Black Mountain College in North Carolina (1933-49) and then at Yale, where he was Chairman of the Department of Architecture and Design (1950-8).
-Albers is best known for his famous series of abstract paintings and lithographs, called Homage to the Square - which exploit very subtle chromatic harmonies.
-This influential series of geometric pictures stemmed from his interest in abstract art dating back to the 1920s.
+(For more about Bauhaus influence, see also: American architecture.)
+During his career in the United States, Albers participated in the Abstract Expressionism movement, and became famous, in the process, for his series of abstract paintings and lithographs, called Homage to the Square - which exploit very subtle chromatic harmonies.
+This influential series of geometric pictures stemmed from his fascination with abstract art, dating back to the 1920s, and made him one of the world's great modern artists.

 WORLDS TOP ARTISTS